48 kos parikrama: Festivals

 Majority of the tourists visit Kurukshetra during sacred events, specifically Somvati Amavasya, solar eclipse, Gita Mahotsav and to perform post-death rituals only.

 Gita Mahotsav

 International Gita Mahotsav (on varying dates in November or December based on the Vikram Samvat lunar calendar), Saraswati Jayanti (also known as the Vasant Panchami, on the fifth day of spring around February or March) and Holi festivals are celebrated at Brahma Sarovar every year.
 During the International Gita Mahotsav, more than 300 national and international stalls are set up around the Brahma Sarovar.
+First ever International Gita Mahotsav was organised in 1989.

 Gita Deepotsav

 Jyotisar is one of the important site where the Gita International Festival is held every year in December.
 This also entails a Gita Deepotsav (Gita festival of lights) during which hundreds of thousands of traditional earthen diya lamps are lit on the banks of Brahma Sarovar, Sannihit Sarovar and Jyotisar Sarovar.
 For example, 300,000 lamps were lit in December 2020.